 Disney’s streaming service where their shows and movies for adult audiences can be found, Hulu, has 39 million subscribers in the US, and was rumoured to be coming to Australia in the near future.
 Instead, Disney has decided to launch Star – not a separate streaming service, but a “channel” inside the Disney+ service, included in the price.

 It’ll give Disney+ a full range of entertainment options for all ages, with the adult stuff able to be protected by a PIN so the kids don’t accidentally watch it.
-And it’s likely going to send those subscriber numbers to new highs when it launches in Australia on February 23rd, 2021.
+And it also sent those subscriber numbers to new highs when it launched in Australia on February 23rd, 2021.

 If you’re already a Disney+ subscriber, you’ll get access to Star right in the Disney+ interface on the same row you find the Pixar, Marvel and Star Wars brands.
-And while the monthly cost of Disney+ will be going up (from $8.99 to $11.99 a month) to account for what’s expected to be over 1000 hours of new stuff to watch, monthly subscribers are locked in to the current price until August 2021, while those switching to an annual subscription will keep the lower price for that entire 12 months.
+And while the monthly cost of Disney+ went up (from $8.99 to $11.99 a month) to account for what’s expected to be over 1000 hours of new stuff to watch, monthly subscribers were locked in to the current price until August 2021, while those switching to an annual subscription will keep the lower price for that entire 12 months.

-So what’s the best way to watch the newly-expanded Disney+ when it arrives in February?
+So what’s the best way to watch the newly-expanded Disney+?
 It’s not hard at all to get access to the massive Disney streaming library and all the new content that star will offer.
 Just follow these easy steps.

 1. Check Your Smart TV for the App